alaa-aqeel/books-API/README.md

 }
 ```
 * only passed fields will be updated.
-* request body fields will be trimmed first
+* only non-empty field values after trimming will be updated
+* pages must be starting from 1

 ### Delete a book